HiFashionTech/NeoEffects_library/README.md

 The programmer uses one of the setXXXEffect() methods to set the current effect for a window.
 This may be done in setup() or during loop in response to a change in inputs or other states.
 An effect may run for a period and then complete, in which case it sets an internal Done flag, which can be checked with `effectDone()`.
 Programmers can add new effects by subclassing NeoWindow.

+Developers who desire to add their own effects will need to subclass the NeoWindow class.
+Multiple new effects can be added in a subclass (which can also call efx in parent class)

 ## Effects Defined by NeoWindow

 Currently NeoWindow defines the following effects: